-It is all about the numbers with Zyr and this attention to quality pays off in the final product, offering a super smooth vodka that anyone can enjoy.
+It is all about the numbers (5-4-3) with Zyr.
+This attention to quality pays off in the final product, offering a super smooth vodka that anyone can enjoy.
 Drink it straight or mix it up, it's good no matter how you take it.Continue to 3 of 11 below.

 03 of 11

 A very fine English potato vodka, Chase is a leader in the premium vodka market.
 If you have yet to taste this one, be sure to add it to your list.